alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2019/2019-09-01-dont-listening-insinuations-of-satan.md

 ---
+date: 2019-09-01
+group1: true
+hijri: Muharram 02, 1441 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "Do not listen to the insinuations of Satan"
-date: 2019-09-01
-hijri: "Muharram 02, 1441 AH"
-source: "Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 5935"
+source: Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 5935
-category: [taharah, ablution]
-summary: "Sometimes I feel while I am washing my feet or directly or shortly after performing Wudu’ something coming out through the urethra in the form of drops.
-Then I look and I may find traces of one or more drops and I may find nothing at all."
+summary: Sometimes I feel while I am washing my feet or directly or shortly after performing Wudu’ something coming out through the urethra in the form of drops.
+  Then I look and I may find traces of one or more drops and I may find nothing at all.
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: Do not listen to the insinuations of Satan
 translation: false
-group1: true
 ---

 ### Question: